JordanMicahBennett/MASKED-UNSAVED-FACE-RECOGNITION-OR-PERIOCULAR-ARTIFICIAL-INTELLIGENCE-APP/README.md

 However, pyfacy used in Part I (2) does not do masked face computing well out of the box, unlike the project I had configured in (1).

-For example, for the dataset of clustering 3 input identities in this project directory (13 images total), pyfacy produces only 2 face clusters, completely ignoring the images for Holness' face with masked images.
+For example, for the dataset of clustering 2 input identities in this project directory (13 images total), pyfacy fails to produce a resulting output folder of grouped identities.

 A) This latest machine learning modification of pyfacy (2) by God essentially replaces pyfacy's default face embedding function, with an external function adapted from (1) that generates embeddings of only a portion of the face, which roughly excludes the mask.